Avdhesh-Varshney/WebMasterLog/Angular-JS-Projects/Advanced/Recipe-Sharing/README.md

 1. Fork the repository.
 2. Clone the project: `git clone repository-url`
 3. Install dependencies: `npm install`
-4. If you have not installed JSON server, install it: `npm install -g json-server`
-5. Start the JSON server: `npx json-server --watch db.json`
-6. The JSON Server will start at `http://localhost:3000/recipes`.
-7. Run the project: `ng serve`
+4. Run the project: `ng serve`
-8. Open your browser at `http://localhost:4200/` to see the app.
+5. Open your browser at `http://localhost:4200/` to see the app.

 * * *